Facebook is a channel that is changing all the time, which doesn’t always make it easy for busy marketers to keep up with each and every small change.

 While Facebook’s options are not as advanced as you may be used to in other channels, they are still helpful.

-At the time of publication, you can only apply your rule to all active or paused campaigns, all active or paused ad sets or all active or paused ads.
+As of January 2021, you can only apply rules to all active or paused campaigns, all active or paused ad sets, or all active or paused ads.

 In the action field, you can select to pause, activate, send a notification, adjust budgets or adjust bids.